Everything You Need to Know about Using Slack for Project Management, Business, and Personal Use

 As email inboxes have gotten filled with spam, phishing emails, and inefficient “reply all” message chains, team messaging software has become a mainstay in many offices.
 It’s a way to streamline communications and keep everyone on the same page.

 One of the most popular, with approximately 12 million users, is Slack.
 The Slack app and Slack online version allow users to instantly share messages and files and even make voice or video calls.
 The tool uses channels to keep communication organized and secure.

 The Slack project management tool is just one of many on the market, but it’s one of the top two in the World, currently battling with Microsoft Teams over the top spot.
-Team collaboration platforms continue to grow and, according to Computerworld, spending in the market is expected to increase by 60% in 2019 compared to last year.
+Team collaboration platforms continue to grow and, according to Computerworld, spending in the market is expected to increase by 60%.

 What makes the Slack tool so popular?
 Is Slack for personal use or just business?
 How much does Slack cost?

 These are all common questions when considering Slack project management tools and weighing the benefits of Slack vs. email.

 We’ll go into the mechanics of the Slack todo list, discuss what options you get (or don’t) with the Slack free plan, and highlight the best Slack apps for integration.
 At the end of our Slack app review, you’ll be close to an expert on this team productivity tool and have a better idea of its advantages for team communication.